ericdunbar/ICS2O_wiki/termwork/digital-citizenship/Human-Health-and-Environment.md

 Complete **both** of the following:

 1. Create a visual poster or diorama that uses **no** words, that describes negative effects of computers on human health.
 2. Create a visual poster or diorama that uses **no** words, that shows a local company/institution that offers e-waste recycling services, and how they complete such services.
+Also show some of the items that can be recycled.

 Free online infographic tools are available [here](https://www.canva.com/create/infographics/), [here](https://piktochart.com/), and [here](https://venngage.com/).
 There are more available if you don't like the ones above (a Google search will find you some more).